telerik/ajax-docs/controls/scheduler/troubleshooting/misalignments.md

-This article shows how to handle with some known issue with misalignments in the RadScheduler and the code that is fixing them.
+This article shows how to handle some known issue with misalignments in the RadScheduler and the code that is fixing them.

-## Recommended RowHeight property values
+## Recommended Minimal RowHeight Property Values

-Here are the recommended RowHeight property values for some of the Scheduler's skins, which should prevent misalignments and other appearance issues:
+Here are the recommended minimal RowHeight property values for some of the Scheduler's skins, which should prevent misalignments and other appearance issues:

-* Default: 25
+* For "BlackMetroTouch" and "MetroTouch" skins: RowHeight = 32;

-* "BlackMetroTouch", "MetroTouch": 32
+* For "Bootstrap" skin: RowHeight = 30;

-* "Glow", "Silk": 25
+* For "Material" skin: RowHeight = 29;

-* "Bootstrap": 30
+* For all other skins: RowHeight = 25;

 ## In Browser Mode Compatibility IE9 the time slots of the RadScheduler twist to the left.